 No, we’re not talking about Hollywood here.
 We’re talking about the stars that shine in Marin’s beautiful night sky.

 Two of Marin’s best venues for stargazing are Mount Tamalpais and Point Reyes National Seashore.
 At Mount Tam, you can even warm up with a bonfire at the campgrounds.
 And at Point Reyes, dog-friendly Limantour Beach is an ideal spot to huddle under a blanket and stare at the star-studded sky.

 Both of these sites are great for stargazing because they’re not nearly as susceptible to big-city light pollution as San Francisco and Oakland are.

 Of course, Marin features a slew of hiking opportunities during the day.
-But some hiking trails also come alive at night.
+But some hiking trails also come alive early morning during sunrise.

-Guides at the Muir Woods National Monument lead visitors on a two-mile, dusk-to-sunset tour that the National Park Service says enables a peek at “the secret nightlife of the old-growth redwood forest,” including owls and bats.
+Guides at the Muir Woods National Monument lead visitors on a three-mile Sunrise Tour that the National Park Service says enables a peek at “the secret life of the old-growth redwood forest,” including owls and bats.
 Organizers urge hikers to dress appropriately for the weather and to bring flashlights.